ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/cross-chain-bridges.md

 5. The rewards are then distributed to the witness servers' accounts on the issuing chain.

-## Test Cross-Chain Transactions Locally
+## Test Cross-Chain Transactions

+### Client Library Support (Beta)

+- **JavaScript:** xrpl.js 2.7.0-beta.3
+  - **Binary Codec:** ripple-binary-codec 1.5.0-beta.3
+- **Python:** xrpl-py 1.8.0b2

+### Sidechain-CLI

 The [`xrpl-sidechain-cli`](https://github.com/XRPLF/sidechain-cli) is a commandline tool that simplifies setting up a cross-chain bridge and issuing chains on your local machine.

 Follow the [tutorial](https://github.com/XRPLF/sidechain-cli/blob/main/scripts/tutorial.sh) to walk through the steps of creating a bridge and completing your first cross-chain transaction.

+## FAQ

+- _Do sidechains use their own nodes and validators?_ Yes.
+Sidechains are independent ledgers with their own set of servers (nodes and validators).
+- _Can I clone the rippled UNL to sync my sidechain server with?_ No. Sidechains use their own validators, and must use a separate UNL.
+- _So, would mainchain validators need to vote on sidechain transactions?_ No, the servers on the mainchain have no knowledge of the sidechain.
+For servers on the mainchain, the door account is treated as a multi-signature account on the mainchain.
+- _Can I roll up transactions and have an entry on the mainchain?_ Transactions on a sidechain are not visible to the servers on the mainchain.
+Only transactions submitted from the sidechain door account to a destination on the main chain are visible to the servers on the main chain and will have an entry on the mainchain.
+- _When will side chains be available?_ Sidechains are available to develop and test starting XRPL 1.8.
+You can connect sidechains to the XRP Ledger Testnet, Devnet, or Mainnet as soon as network servers upgrade to XRPL 1.8.
+The sidechains feature will be proposed to the XRPl community via XLS-38d.
+It will be available on the XRPL Devnet once the code review/PR for XLS-38d is merged.
+At some point later, XLS-38d will be proposed as an amendment to the XRPL mainnet.

 ## See Also